PrefectHQ/prefect/docs/cloud/concepts/api.md

 # API

-Prefect exposes a powerful GraphQL API for interacting with the platform and is accessed through `https://api.prefect.io` when using Prefect Cloud or `http://localhost:4200` when using the default Prefect Server setup.
+Prefect exposes a powerful GraphQL API for interacting with the platform and is accessed through `https://api.prefect.io` when using Prefect Cloud or `http://localhost:4200` when using the default Prefect Core setup.
 There are a variety of ways you can access the API.

 ## Authentication <Badge text="Cloud"/>